FlyBrainLab/FlyBrainLab/README.md

 # if you have conda<4.4, you may need to use `source activate flybrainlab` instead
 conda activate flybrainlab
 # Install additional package into the environment
-pip install jupyter jupyterlab==2.1.5 pip install txaio twisted autobahn crochet service_identity autobahn-sync matplotlib h5py seaborn fastcluster networkx msgpack
+pip install jupyter jupyterlab>=2.2.8 pip install txaio twisted autobahn crochet service_identity autobahn-sync matplotlib h5py seaborn fastcluster networkx msgpack msgpack-numpy
 # If on Windows, execute the following:
 pip install pypiwin32